salesforcecli/plugin-deploy-retrieve/messages/retrieve.metadata.md

 # flags.ignore-conflicts.summary

-If the org uses source tracking, retrieve and save to the local filesystem even if the local files have been changed.
+Ignore conflicts and retrieve and save files to your local filesystem, even if they overwrite your local changes.

 # flags.ignore-conflicts.description